htmlprogrammist/EmojiPicker/README.md

 The [Swift Package Manager](https://www.swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-In Xcode navigate to File → Swift Packages → Add Package Dependency….
+In Xcode navigate to File → Swift Packages → Add Package Dependency.
 Use this URL to add the dependency:

 ```
 ‌https://github.com/htmlprogrammist/EmojiPicker